 Pre-emergent herbicide options:

 No pre-emergent herbicides are registered in turf for the control of purple nutsedge.
+In our article on reasons for pre-emergent herbicide failure the main one is that the pre-emergent doesn’t actually work against the weed you want to control.
+For example Barricade® and Onset 10GR® with both containing prodiamine, do not work against nutsedge.
 Weeds sprouting from vegetative organs like rhizomes, tubers and bulbs are not controlled with pre-emergent herbicides.
 However, Brecke et al. (2005) determined that pre-emergent applications of S-metolachlor (4.48 kg ai ha-1) reduced purple nutsedge total and viable tuber densities 65 and 69%, respectively.

 The key to managing nutsedge species is to make herbicide applications that coincide with the maximum number of emerged nutsedge shoots.
 This is largely dependent upon soil temperature.